baloise/pitches/PITCHME.md

 ### Overview
 * Why GraphQL
 * How does it work
-* Hands on
+* API-Design concepts
-* GraphQL design concepts
+* How to start
 * DEMO

 ---